-Consistent with the AIA 2018 § 297B(a)(2)(A)(v) all licensees are subject to mandatory inspections conducted by DBR that include but are not limited to:
+- 1. Consistent with the AIA 2018 § 10113, Sec.
+297B(a)(2)(A)(v) all licensees are subject to mandatory annual inspections that may be conducted randomly by the conducted by DBR in its discretion, and that include but are not limited to: - a.

-- a.
 License application inspection: Prior to issuing a license, DBR may schedule a site visit to the applicant's location.
-The purpose of this visit will be to inspect the location, to review information that was provided during the application process and to review the proposed industrial hemp and/or consumable CBD operations. - Records inspections: DBR may conduct reasonable inspections of a licensee's books and records to ensure that the licensee is complying with applicable law including the Act and these Regulations. - c.
+The purpose of this visit will be to inspect the location, to review information that was provided during the application process and to review the proposed industrial hemp and/or consumable CBD operations. - b.
+Records inspections: DBR may conduct reasonable inspections of a licensee's books and records to ensure that the licensee is complying with applicable law including the Act and these regulations. - c.
 Periodic Inspections: Pursuant to R.I.
-Gen. Laws §§ 26-6-6 and 2-26-7(b) all licensees are subject to periodic inspection to verify compliance with the requirements of the Act and these Regulations including inspection during sowing, growing season, harvest, storage, production, distribution and/or sales.
+Gen. Laws §§ 26-6-6 and 2-26-7(b) all licensees are subject to periodic inspection to verify compliance with the requirements of the Act and these regulations including inspection during sowing, growing season, harvest, storage, production, distribution and/or sales.